 - There's a minor background character on The Venture Bros. named Manic 8-Ball, with this as his power.
 He's an underling of Baron Underbheit.

 - An episode of The Angry Beavers had the Beavers use a "mystical seven ball" for advice on how to deal with a group of lumberjacks destroying their forest.
-At the end of the episode, where the Beavers have a Pyrrhic Victory due to the lumberjacks finally leaving (with all their timber), the ball shows up and mocks them for taking advice from a billiard bill replica.
+At the end of the episode, where the Beavers have a Pyrrhic Victory due to the lumberjacks finally leaving (with all their timber), the ball shows up and mocks them for taking advice from a billiard ball replica.

 Norb: Dag, get my hammer.